emanoj1/public-transport-planner/README.md

 # API powered by
 ![Skedgo logo](./src/assets/skedgo-logo-small.png)
+**Shaping the global future of mobility and smart cities**

 A massive thanks to Skedgo for providing the TripGo API to power the search results for the transit systems across the world.
+Skedgo provides award-winning technology that delivers mobility solutions and modules.
+Clients can create their own customised mobility offering, that covers journey planning, parking, book & pay, events and itineraries.
+Check out their products, services & technology here: [skedgo.com](https://skedgo.com/)

 # The Web App History
 This web app was built as a part of a coding course hackathon in May 2024.
 It was deployed to the world wide web on Thursday, 30 May 2024.
 Each student, either working solo or in a group, had the opportunity to create something that utilizes React, NodeJS, JavaScript, and an API.
 I chose to build a public transport timetable app that helps commuters plan their departure & arrival for their chosen locations.